Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Maintained a default setting throughout all scene to prevent resizing of the game stage.

 Reason: Ensures that the game stage remains fixed in size to prevent incomplete game visuals.
-### e.
-Animation Timer

-Initially, utilizing threads for the game engine resulted in numerous errors.

-To address this issue, the implementation has been updated to use an animation timer instead.

-Reason: Avoids concurrent execution of threads, preventing collisions and associated errors in the game.
-### f.
-Score Animation

-The score label may not completely disappear from the screen initially.

-Remove the score label from the root after it appears.

-Reason: Maintain a tidy and focused game interface, preventing unnecessary visual elements from lingering on the screen.
-### g.
-Break Out of Bounds

-The break may extend beyond the bounds of the screen when moving left and right, causing it to disappear.

-To address this issue, incorporate statements that ensure the break remains within the specified boundaries.

-Reason: Preventing unintended consequences, such as losing control of the break.
 ### h.
 Time Factor Related Bugs

-When the pause feature is integrated, issues arise, such as the game's timer continuing to run even when paused.
+When the pause feature is integrated, the game's timer continuing to run even when paused.

 This can result in abnormal behavior for the gold root and bonus, causing extended gold root times, as well as bonuses moving in the opposite direction (towards the top of the screen) instead of falling down.

 To address this issue, pause the execution of the timer when the game is paused and resume it when the game is resumed.

 Reason: This ensure proper synchronization and prevent unexpected behavior associated with the gold root and bonus elements.
-### Section 3: Refactor
+### Section 3: Refactor In General

 ### a.
 Spelling Mistakes